a-bentofreire/beamtoix/docs/pages/main/workflow.md

 ## Understanding the pipeline

-When the user adds an animation to the scene, ABeamer will first determine the start value of the [property](faq.md#why-addanimation-uses-properties-naming-and-not-attributes-), if the user doesn't provides the `startValue`, it will compute from the current element's CSS property value.
+When the user adds an animation to the scene, BeamToIX will first determine the start value of the [property](faq.md#why-addanimation-uses-properties-naming-and-not-attributes-), if the user doesn't provides the `startValue`, it will compute from the current element's CSS property value.
 Then it will transform the duration into frames, and for each frame,